 UNIVERSITY OF FLORIDA

 “The underdog Patriots trotted on the court past the Florida section, which greeted them with Gator chops.
 But the rest of the crowd seemed to be pulling for George Mason.
 A fan wearing an LSU shirt held up a ‘Go Mason’ sign.
 The UCLA fans also cheered every time the Patriots scored.
 But Florida wasn’t intimidated by the crowd or the knowledge that nearly everyone outside the Sunshine State was pulling for one of the most unlikely teams in Final Four history.”

-George Mason defied the pecking order of college basketball by dominating pedigree programs and, in doing so, silenced their copious critics.
+George Mason defied the pecking order of college basketball by dominating pedigree programs and, in so doing, silenced their many critics.
 They were a Cinderella team that by the tournament’s end wore no proverbial glass slipper but were rather the class of college basketball.
 They had earned respect and they had brought a nation to its feet.